GreatFruitOmsk/pyqtdeploy-mirror/doc/pdytools_module.rst

     This is the version number of :program:`pdytools` encoded as a single (non-zero) integer.
 The encoding used is the same as that used by :data:`sys.hexversion`.

+Deployed applications also follow the convention of other deployment tools of defining an attribute called :data:`frozen` in the :mod:`sys` module.